awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-task.md

 `DestinationNetworkInterfaceArns`  <a name="DestinationNetworkInterfaceArns-fn::getatt"></a>
 The ARNs of the destination elastic network interfaces \(ENIs\) that were created for your subnet\.

-`ErrorCode`  <a name="ErrorCode-fn::getatt"></a>
-Errors encountered during task execution\.
-Troubleshoot issues with this error code\.

-`ErrorDetail`  <a name="ErrorDetail-fn::getatt"></a>
-Detailed description of an error that was encountered during the task execution\.
-You can use this information to help troubleshoot issues\.

 `SourceNetworkInterfaceArns`  <a name="SourceNetworkInterfaceArns-fn::getatt"></a>
 The ARNs of the source ENIs that were created for your subnet\.